Skip to main content

 I have a background in R&D and support development and QA teams in adopting Squish for GUI test automation, Coco for code coverage, and Test Center for QA insights.
 I work on a wide range of projects across desktop, web, mobile, and embedded platforms.
 My focus is on helping teams establish practical, maintainable testing workflows for both Qt and non-Qt applications.

-Open-source Qt gives teams freedom: no forced tooling, flexible licensing, and full control over how applications are built and tested.
+The open-source and commercial Qt framework gives teams freedom: no forced tooling, flexible licensing, and full control over how applications are built and tested.
 Many organizations take advantage of this by assembling their own testing stacks from open-source or cross-platform automation tools.

 Over time, these setups often encounter common limitations: